Skip to main content

 Box 4.
 Federal Income Tax Withheld: Enter the total federal income tax withheld from the nonemployee compensation paid to the independent contractor.

-eFile 1099-NEC With IRS-Authorized Tax1099!
+eFile 1099-NEC With Tax1099!

-When you have multiple 1099-NEC Forms to file, paper filing is not only time-consuming but messy.
+When you have multiple Forms 1099-NEC to file, paper filing is not only time-consuming but messy.
 That’s why it is recommended to eFile with an IRS-authorized eFile provider, like Tax1099.

 Tax1099 is an IRS-authorized eFile provider, enabling businesses like yours to file 1099 and other form types securely and quickly.
 Trusted by more than 150,000 businesses, Tax1099 is the perfect solution to eFile and manage your eFiling obligations in minutes.